SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 In contrast, the version above that uses ``await`` reads as a linear, sequential series of steps.

 ..
+XXX

+   breaking invariants between suspensions points ideally, do this in a sync function -- makes it easier to see you can explicitly insert a suspension point too

+    ``Task.yield()``
+    https://[Internal Staging Server]/documentation/swift/task/3814840-yield

+..
 XXX add detail above about how the *compiler* can reason about the async/await version better too and give you better guarantees and clearer errors